Goals by McDavid, Draisaitl lead Oilers past Blackhawks 5-2 - WHIZ News

 Philip Broberg, making his NHL debut, picked up an assist on the play.
 The 20-year-old was the eighth overall selection in the 2019 draft.

+“He played with poise, played within his game, very much in control,” Oilers coach Dave Tippett said.
+“The little things that should have gotten done were done.
+He was solid in all those areas and drew a penalty.
+He played the game smart, didn’t put himself in trouble.”

-Chicago managed to get one back with 20 seconds left in the first period as DeBrincat tipped a shot just under the crossbar behind Oilers goalie Stuart Skinner, who finished with 28 saves.
+Chicago managed to get one back with 20 seconds left in the first period as DeBrincat tipped a shot just under the crossbar behind Oilers rookie Stuart Skinner, who finished with 28 saves.

+The third-string goalie earned his second consecutive win and third NHL victory.

+“He has been playing phenomenal,” Yamamoto said.
+“He’s been a brick wall back there for us.
+We need him to keep having good games.”

 After a scoreless second, the Blackhawks made it 4-2 nine minutes into the third as DeBrincat scored his second of the game and 11th of the season on a 2-on-1 shortly after a penalty expired.